awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

 1. Choose **Actions**, **Associate Address**\.

 1. On the **Associate Elastic IP Address** page, choose an Elastic IP address from **Address**\.
 For **Associate to private IP address**, specify the new private IP address, and then choose **Associate Address**\.

+### Step 4: Route Your WorkSpaces to the Subnets<a name="route-workspaces-subnets-public"></a>

+To route your WorkSpaces to your VPC's subnets, make sure to select your VPC and subnets during the process of setting up your WorkSpaces directory\.

+To set up your WorkSpaces directory, see [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md), and select the tutorial for the type of directory you'd like to use \(AWS Managed Microsoft AD, Simple AD, AD Connector, or a trust relationship between your AWS Managed Microsoft AD directory and your on\-premises domain\)\.